Shifted dual equivalence and Schur P-positivity: Symmetric functions

-To make the connection with symmetric and quasisymmetric functions, let $X$ denote the variables $x_1,x_2,\ldots$.
-A basis for the space of symmetric functions homogeneous of degree $n$ is naturally indexed by partitions of $n$.
-The most fundamental basis for this space is the Schur function basis, which may be defined by
+We follow notation from \cite{Macdonald} for the classic bases for $\Lambda$, the ring of symmetric functions.
+The space $\Lambda_n$ of symmetric functions homogeneous of degree $n$ has dimension equal to the number of partitions of $n$, and so bases for $\Lambda_n$ are naturally indexed by partitions of $n$.
+The most fundamental basis for $\Lambda_n$ is the Schur function basis, which may be defined by